Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

   @azure-tools/cadl-csharp emitter options:

 - `namespace` define the client library namespace. e.g. Azure.IoT.DeviceUpdate.
-- `new-project` indicate if it is a new sdk project and need to generate a project file (.csproj).
+- `emitter-output-dir` define the output dire path which will store the generated code.
+- `generate-protocol-methods` indicate if you want to generate **protocol method** for each operation.
+By default is true.
+- `generate-convenience-methods` indicate if you want to generate **convenience method** for each operation.
+By default is true.
+- `unreferenced-types-handling` define the strategy how to handle the unreferenced types.
+It can be `removeOrInternalize`, `internalize` or `keepAll`
-- `model-namespace` Indicate if we want to put the models in their own namespace which is a sub namespace of the client library namespace plus ".Models". if it is set `false`, the models will be put in the same namespace of the client.
+- `model-namespace` indicate if we want to put the models in their own namespace which is a sub namespace of the client library namespace plus ".Models". if it is set `false`, the models will be put in the same namespace of the client.
 The default value is `true`.
 - `clear-output-folder` indicate if you want to clear up the output folder.
+- `package-name` define the package folder name which will be used as service directory name under `sdk/` in azure-sdk-for-net repo.
+- `save-inputs` indicate if you want to keep the intermediate files for debug purpose, e.g. the model json file (cadl.json) parsed from cadl file.

 #### Create sdk starter package